Michael Massey Player Props: Royals vs. Tigers

 Michael Massey At The Plate

-- Massey has six doubles, a triple, four home runs and 14 walks while batting .208.
+- Massey is hitting .209 with seven doubles, a triple, four home runs and 15 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.